Before starting the manufacturing stage, here are some basic technical points.

 What size watch strap should I choose?

-Bracelet width or lug dimension | Commercial size | Bracelet lengths | Wrist circumference |
+| Bracelet width or lug dimension | Commercial size | Bracelet lengths | Wrist circumference |

-16 mm | S | Long strand: 105 mm Short strand: 65 mm Total length: 170 mm |
+| 16 mm | S | Long strand: 105 mm Short strand: 65 mm Total length: 170 mm |

 < 16.5 cm |

-18 mm | M | Long strand: 115 mm Short strand: 75 mm Total length: 190 mm |
+| 18 mm | M | Long strand: 115 mm Short strand: 75 mm Total length: 190 mm |

 16.5 to 18.5 cm |

-20 mm | L | Long strand: 120 mm Short strand: 80 mm Total length: 200 mm |
+| 20 mm | L | Long strand: 120 mm Short strand: 80 mm Total length: 200 mm |

 18.5 to 20.5 cm |

-22 mm | XL | Long strand: 130 mm Short strand: 90 mm Total length: 220 mm |
+| 22 mm | XL | Long strand: 130 mm Short strand: 90 mm Total length: 220 mm |

 > 20.5 cm |

-What is short strand and long strand?
+What are short strand and long strand?

-Example for a size L : the width at the lug is 20 mm and the width at the buckle is 18 mm.
+Example for a size L : the width at the lug width is 20 mm and the width at the buckle is 18 mm.

-On our pattern, we tried to offer several variations of the standards (18/16, 18/18, 20/20...) .
+On our pattern, we tried to offer several variations of the standard sizes (18/16, 18/18, 20/20...) .

 How many holes are there on the long strand?